valentin-popov/vsc-mediaplayer/README.md

-# vsc-mediaplayer README
+# vsc-spotify README

-This is the README for your extension "vsc-mediaplayer".
+This is the README for your extension "vsc-spotify".
 After writing up a brief description, we recommend including the following sections.

 ## Features